ricwtk/prayerpartners/guide/menu.md

 ## Friend requests

 This section shows the friend requests you accepted.
-You can accept <span class="listhead">&#x1f7a1;</span> or reject <span class="listhead">&#x1f7a8;</span> the friend request.
+You can accept <span class="listhead"><i class="fa fa-plus"></i></span> or reject <span class="listhead"><i class="fa fa-times"></i></span> the friend request.
 An acceptance email will be sent to the friend when you accept the request.
 No email will be sent to the friend when you reject the request.